 - Our practice attracts talented attorneys from the federal and state governments, and major law firms across the country.

 Currently, we represent investors in the following high-profile matters:

-  - Kingate Global and Kingate Euro Funds Litigation: We are co-lead counsel in a lawsuit that alleges Kingate Global and Kingate Euro, feeder funds in the Bernard Madoff Ponzi scheme, and several related entities failed in their obligations to protect investors in the funds.
+- Kingate Global and Kingate Euro Funds Litigation: We are co-lead counsel in this long-running, high-profile lawsuit that alleges Kingate Global and Kingate Euro, feeder funds in the Bernard Madoff Ponzi scheme, and several related entities failed in their obligations to protect investors in the funds.
+The case is ongoing.